Playing Tennis like "Deep Blue" Part 3: The Djokovic Effect

 - a clean, reproducible metric of performance quality

 Traditional stats tell you what happened.
-The PV and POp metrics tell you how much it mattered.
+The PV and the POp metric tells you how much it mattered.